mshoaibshafi/tf-update-in-place/README.md

 ```

-Here is the detail and tasks required :
+Tasks required :
 1. Create AWS IAM users and AWS IAM Groups
 2. Assign users to groups as per their role

 Issue : `when the order of the groups changed, Terraform detect it unnecessarily and try to update the state file`

-Below is a “one-file.tf” below is the two YAML files to for users.yaml & groups.yamlucopx
+Three files in this GIT to test and reproduce this issue :

+1. users.yaml
+2. groups.yaml
+3. main.tf